Anthony-R-G/ConservationApp/README.md

 •Each row also has a share button, which can be used to share the website URL with others.

-•Pagination is handled by using [Apple's data source prefetching protocol](https://developer.apple.com/documentation/uikit/uicollectionviewdatasourceprefetching/prefetching_collection_view_data) so that more news articles are loaded as you scroll down.
+•Pagination is handled by using [Apple's data source prefetching protocol](https://developer.apple.com/documentation/uikit/uicollectionviewdatasourceprefetching/prefetching_collection_view_data) so that more news articles are loaded in the background as the page is scrolled down.

 ![gif 1](https://media.giphy.com/media/QZPEvTdxH70KeocD3g/giphy.gif)